Bogdanovic guides surging Kings past Blazers

 Both teams shot 44.2 percent from the field.
 The Kings were 11 of 32 from 3-point range while Portland was 8 of 30.
 The Trail Blazers committed 17 turnovers and Sacramento had 14.

-The Kings trailed 49-46 at halftime before erupting for 35 third-quarter points on 11-of-19 shooting.
+The Kings trailed by three points at halftime before erupting for 35 third-quarter points on 11-of-19 shooting.
 Hield buried back-to-back 3-pointers to cap a half-opening 14-2 surge as the Kings took a 60-51 advantage.

 Portland was within 68-63 after Lillard made three free throws with 5:40 remaining in the third, but Sacramento answered with an 11-2 run.
 Holmes finished the burst with an inside hoop to make it 79-65 with 1:02 left in the period.
 The Kings led 81-70 entering the final stanza, and the Trail Blazers crept within eight on McCollum's jumper with 9:38 remaining.